Category: Uncategorized

 Deep Reflection:

-How does God’s grace empower you to live differently?
+• How does knowing His love is unconditional free you to live differently?

 #DeeplyRooted #DailyRenewed